 - 3.1 The assessment will be undertaken as either a face-to-face meeting, telephone appointment or by the use of a self-assessment tool when -referring themselves using the online facility for courses (IAPT).
 This can be in any location, but the staff member leading the assessment should ensure that the location offers privacy, and also minimises any risk to everyone involved. - 3.2 If it is appropriate, in terms of age and capacity to consent, and where it is therapeutically advisable, parents, Carers and anyone else directly involved with the Service User's care and welfare can be involved in the assessment.
 At all times, the Service User's wishes must be carefully considered. - 3.3 If the Service User is known to be pregnant the Service User's Midwife should be contacted wherever possible as part of the information gathering.
-If the Service User has recently given birth, then the midwife or health visitor must be contacted. - 3.4 If it is believed that there may be a number of different needs or issues, some of which are not within the expertise of the person leading the assessment, other clinicians, practitioners or other staff should be involved in the assessment.
+If the Service User has recently given birth, then the midwife or health visitor must be contacted.
+Consideration as to whether the Perinatal mental health team needs to be involved should also occur. - 3.4 If it is believed that there may be a number of different needs or issues, some of which are not within the expertise of the person leading the assessment, other clinicians, practitioners or other staff should be involved in the assessment.
 When this happens, all involved will contribute to the final assessment and formulation, but only one actual assessment will be produced.
 The Lead Professional or Care Coordinator is responsible for agreeing who will take the lead on the production of this joint assessment document and the timescale for production and review.
-For Mental Health ICT an internal referral will be made to the appropriate team. - 3.5 If the service user has been referred to Trust services three times within a two month period and not accepted by the assessing service, Community Services Manager should review the reasons and rationale for the team not accepting the referral.
+For Primary Mental Health and IAPT an internal referral will be made to the appropriate team. - 3.5 If the service user has been referred to Trust services three times within a two month period and not accepted by the assessing service, Community Services Manager should review the reasons and rationale for the team not accepting the referral.
+Again, reference should be made to interface guidance included within service operational policies.